| The Outer Side of Life: A Poetry and Prose Anthology

 Betty and her husband, Doug, moved from MA to Flat Rock, NC in 1995.
 Charles “Hawk”

-Ink Guild for over twenty years.
-A true imagist poet, he read on Public
+Writers’ Ink Guild for over twenty years.
+A true imagist poet, he read

-Radio for ten years.
-He has been published in a dozen anthologies and his
+on Public Radio for ten years.
+He has been published in a dozen

-first book An Odyssey In Broken Rhythms And Ragged Lines was
+anthologies and his first book An Odyssey In Broken Rhythms And Ragged

-of faraway places.
-Decades later, she and her husband lived in both Luxembourg,
+faraway places.
+Decades later, she and her husband lived in both

-and Geneva, Switzerland.
-Countries where published: USA; Canada; Spain:
+Luxembourg, and Geneva, Switzerland.
+Countries where published: USA;

-Luxembourg; Switzerland; Great Britain.
-She is a member of the NCPS and
+Canada; Spain: Luxembourg; Switzerland; Great Britain.
+She is a member of

-NCWN, and has won several poetry awards.
-Today, she resides in Winterville,
+the NCPS and NCWN, and has won several poetry awards.
+Today, she resides

-NC, with her husband, and Bustopher, the cat about town Barbara Ledford
+in Winterville, NC, with her husband, and Bustopher, the cat about town Barbara

-Wright has been published in several previous Old Mountain Press
+Ledford Wright has been published in several previous Old Mountain

-anthologies including Mountain High.
-She’s been published in Readers
+Press anthologies including Mountain High.
+She’s been published

-are Leaders (Express Yourself 101 Vol. 2), Muscadine: A Southern
+in Readers are Leaders (Express Yourself 101 Vol. 2), Muscadine:

-Journal, Conceit Magazine, The Oxford So & So, Fireflies and June Bugs,
+A Southern Journal, Conceit Magazine, The Oxford So & So, Fireflies

-Christmas Presence: a 2008 Christmas Anthology from 45 western NC women
+and June Bugs, Christmas Presence: a 2008 Christmas Anthology from 45

 York of Sanford, NC, spent many happy childhood days hiking through

-happy childhood nights questing after lightning bugs, singing unrepeatably
+many happy childhood nights questing after lightning bugs, singing

-bad songs around campfires, and sleeping on an air mattress and a cot.
+unrepeatably bad songs around campfires, and sleeping on an air mattress

-Inevitably, she also spent much time heading down the trail in the middle
+and a cot.
+Inevitably, she also spent much time heading down the trail in

-of the night to the comfort station - her version of “The Outer Side of
+the middle of the night to the comfort station - her version of “The

-is a retired Navy Deep Sea Diver, Merchant Mariner, and Civil Service Mental
+Youngblood is a retired Navy Deep Sea Diver, Merchant Mariner, and

-Health Counselor, serving for forty years.
-Joseph has traveled the world
+Civil Service Mental Health Counselor, serving for forty years.
+Joseph has

-and lived for extended periods in five countries other than the United
+traveled the world and lived for extended periods in five countries other

-States, as well as in many of the States.
-He is currently in private practice
+than the United States, as well as in many of the States.
+He is currently

 Return to top Return to Old Mountain Anthology Site |